 Main characteristics.
 In an ESPP, the shares are issued upfront but are subject to certain restrictions.
-Listed companies must comply with the SEBI ESOP Guidelines when issuing ESPPs.

-Some of the requirements are:
+Both public (listed and unlisted) and private companies can issue ESPPs.
+However, listed companies must comply with the SEBI ESOP Guidelines when issuing ESPPs.
+Some of the requirements under the SEBI ESOP Guidelines are:

-- ESPPs cannot be issued to promoters or members of the promoter group. - ESPPs cannot be issued to directors if they hold more than 10% of the outstanding equity shares of the company. - The shareholders must approve the share issue under the ESPP and certain grants of share options (see Question 10, ESPP: Maximum value of shares). - A lock-in period of a minimum of one year from the date of allotment of shares.
+- ESPPs cannot be issued to promoters or members of the promoter group. - ESPPs cannot be issued to directors if they hold more than 10% of the outstanding equity shares of the company. - The shareholders must approve the share issue under the ESPP and certain grants of share options. - A lock-in period of a minimum of one year from the date of allotment of shares.